Neppord/rheo/README.md

 A lot of the things that happen in a webpage are defined by attributes.
 This is the only place where the stream/callback pattern breaks in Rheo.
-But don't worry its still not complicated.
-And in theory we are only a pull request from unifying the interface.
+But don't worry it's still not complicated.
+And in theory we are only a pull request away from unifying the interface.